ramapriyan912001/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to add a person to the AddressBook.
-2. User enters add command into CLI along with person name, phone number, email, and address, and tags if applicable.
+2. User enters add command into CLI along with person name, phone number, and tags if applicable.
 3. AWE displays confirmation message.

    Use case ends.

 **Extensions**

 * 2a.
-AWE detects invalid command format that does not contain all 4 parameter identifiers ("n/", "p/", "e/", "a/").
+AWE detects invalid command format that does not contain all 2 parameter identifiers ("n/", "p/").
     * 2a1.
 AWE returns invalid command format error and displays ```add``` command format and example.

       Use case ends.

 * 2b.
-Command contains 4 parameter identifiers but name is blank.
+Command contains 2 parameters identifiers but name is blank.
     * 2b1.
 AWE reminds user that names should only contain alphanumeric characters and should not be blank.

       Use case ends.

 * 2c.
-Command contains 4 parameter identifiers but phone number is less than 3 digits or not a number.
+Command contains 2 parameters identifiers but phone number is less than 3 digits or not a number.
     * 2c1.
 AWE reminds user that phone numbers should only contain numbers and be at least 3 digits long.

-      Use case ends.

-* 2d.
-Command contains 4 parameter identifiers but email is blank or does not contain domain.
-    * 2d1.
-AWE reminds user of format of email input.

-      Use case ends.

-* 2e.
-Command contains 4 parameter identifiers but address is blank.
-    * 2e1.
-AWE reminds user that address can take any values and should not be blank.

       Use case ends.